The Settlers (2023 film): Plot

-Marcial Vicuña next travels to Chiloé Island to try and find Segundo, where he is greeted by a Native American woman named Rosa, Segundo's wife.
-She tells Vicuña, whose authority she doesn't respect, that Segundo is out at sea and she's unsure when he will be back.
-However, this statement is interrupted by Segundo exiting their home, at which point Vicuña pressures Rosa to let him speak to Segundo.
+Though Vicuña expresses his desire to speak to the Onas as a peace offering, he reveals to Menéndez that his true objective is to bury some of the more violent aspects of how he came to own so much land, citing that "wool stained with blood loses all value".

+Segundo has since married Kiepja, now going by the name Rosa, and the two live in relative peace on Segundo's home island of Chiloé.

-Once inside their house, Vicuña explains to Segundo that he wishes to report details of the violent crimes Menéndez had him commit.
-He asks how Segundo and Rosa met and Segundo explains that Menéndez appointed MacLennan "Peace Judge" and Rosa was intended to help translate discussions between MacLennan and the natives.
+Vicuña visits Segundo and explains that he wishes to report details of the crimes Menéndez had him commit.
+Segundo details that he continued to serve under MacLennan, that Menéndez had appointed MacLennan as "Peace Judge" and Rosa was intended to help translate discussions between MacLennan and the natives.
 However, Segundo then goes on to tell of a time when MacLennan held a great beachside banquet for over three hundred Native Americans.
-Once the attendees were all drunk, MacLennan, Segundo and others took up rifles and started killing all of the natives, driving them into the sea and strangling them where necessary.
+Once the attendees were drunk, MacLennan and his men, alongside Segundo, massacred them.

-Vicuña then sets the couple up at a table outside their house with a tea set in front of them.
-He has his assistant, Laura, fill their cups and then instructs them to each drink the tea while he films them.
-Segundo does so almost immediately, but Rosa does not, despite Vicuña's demands and insistence that she needs to do this if she wants to be "part of this nation".
+Vicuña then sets the couple up with a tea set in front of them.
+He instructs them to drink the tea as a display of good faith while he films.
+Segundo obliges, but Rosa staunchly does not, despite Vicuña's increasingly impatient demands.